 Charged with Disorderly Conduct

-A disorderly conduct summons is one that is extremely broad, encompassing a number of offenses that involve the public.
-Typical disorderly conduct charges are fighting, rioting, yelling or screaming obnoxious, loud obscenities in public.
-The law is in place to prevent publicmunicipal-disorderly-conduct disturbances that are significant in nature.
-The New Jersey legislature purposely made the statute broad because they wanted to give law enforcement and prosecutor’s discretion in determining what is and isn’t considered disorderly conduct.
-The lawmakers did not want to narrowly conclude that only fighting or yelling, for example, was considered disorderly conduct because other actions of pubic annoyance would not be included.
+A disorderly conduct summons is extremely broad, encompassing a range of offenses involving the public.
+Typical disorderly conduct charges are fighting, rioting, yelling, or screaming obnoxious, loud obscenities in public.
+The law is in place to prevent significant public disturbances.
+The New Jersey legislature purposely made the statute broad because they wanted to give law enforcement and prosecutors discretion in determining what is and isn’t considered disorderly conduct.
+The lawmakers did not want to narrowly conclude that only fighting or yelling constituted disorderly conduct, because other actions that cause public annoyance would not be included.

 Due to the broad nature of the law, a disorderly conduct charge can originate from something as minor as yelling on a street to something as major as a full-fledged riot.
 The one thing that all disorderly conduct charges have in common is that they must be taken seriously.
 If an individual is convicted of such a charge, they can potentially face up to six months in prison, heavy fines, or community service.
 A conviction will also be permanently recorded as a criminal record.
-It is important that anyone charged with such an offense seek representation from an experienced Municipal Court attorney familiar with New Jersey Disorderly Conduct laws to can make sure your rights are defended and you interests are taken care of.
+Anyone charged with such an offense must seek representation from an experienced Municipal Court attorney familiar with New Jersey Disorderly Conduct laws to ensure their rights are protected and their interests are represented.

 What Actions are Considered Disorderly Conduct?